-I’m still very much a beginner in Serbian, but while studying Serbian grammar under fabulous teacher Neda Djurovic at the Serbian Language and Culture Workshop in Belgrade, I gradually built up my own chart to fully capture the details I needed.
+I’m still a beginner in Serbian, but while studying Serbian grammar under fabulous teacher Neda Djurovic at the Serbian Language and Culture Workshop in Belgrade, I gradually built up my own chart to fully capture the details I needed.
 I made this since I couldn’t find existing charts that were easy to follow but also comprehensive.
-It includes singular and plural word endings for the seven cases and three genders, along with many exceptions, prepositions, and more.
+It includes all the singular and plural word endings for the seven cases and three genders, along with many exceptions, prepositions, and more.
 Numerous Serbian natives and language learners have told me it’s the most comprehensive and well organized chart for Serbian cases they’ve ever seen.

 Here it is, in hopes that it helps you, too.
 I’m sharing this under a Creative Commons Attribution 4.0 International license, which means you should feel free to give it away, reuse it, or adapt it with appropriate credit.
 Click the image to view the full PDF.

-How can I improve this in future versions?
+The chart is focused on comprehensiveness, simplicity, and ease of use.
+How can I improve it in future versions?
 Did I make any mistakes?
 Are there important aspects missing?
-Leave a comment to let me know!
+Leave a comment to let me know.

 Bonus: Here are a couple fun, related videos from friend, YouTuber, and Serbian language lover Liz Duong (the videos are in Serbian, so turn on English subtitles): 10 Reasons Why Serbian is Difficult for English Speakers and 10 Reasons Why Serbian is Better Than English.